rezalaal/oc-boxes-plugin/README.md

 # Boxes Plugin for October CMS

+> **NOTE:** This plugin is not ready for production yet and just a proof of concept!

 The Boxes plugin makes it easy to build partial driven layouts.

 This plugin enables you to define a data schema for a partial using October's existing `yaml` configuration paradigm.